 You'll find that it's more a matter of feeling comfortable, particularly in regards to staring and ogling by men in the street.
 Locals will also appreciate your decent way of dressing.
 They may not verbalize it, they will notice what you're wearing and treat you accordingly.

-So, What Should You Wear in Kashmir?
+What You Should Wear in Kashmir

 Long skirts, jeans, pants, trousers, and t-shirts are all fine.
 It's invaluable to carry a scarf or shawl.
 You'll be required to cover your head if you visit a mosque.
 In addition, if you do want to wear a sleeveless top, you can throw the shawl over your shoulders and chest to cover up.
 However, the climate in Kashmir is generally cold.
 It only gets warm, and not hot, in summer.
 Nights can be chilly, so carry a jacket or woolens with you as well.